How to Cast to Samsung TV from Your Phone

 Cast from iPhone to Samsung TV

 Casting from an iPhone to a Samsung TV has traditionally been difficult.
 AirPlay only works on select Samsung models from 2018 and later, and even then it's limited to AirPlay-compatible apps.
-CastBrowser solves this by using DLNA, which works on every Samsung Smart TV regardless of AirPlay support.
+CastBrowser solves this by using DLNA, which works on Samsung Tizen TVs even when AirPlay is not available.

-Simply install CastBrowser from the App Store, browse to any website, and cast videos to your Samsung TV.
+Simply install CastBrowser from the App Store, browse to a compatible website, and cast videos to your Samsung TV.
 No AirPlay needed, no Samsung app required on the TV.
 For a complete iPhone walkthrough, see our iPhone to TV casting guide.

 Cast from Android to Samsung TV